crithead/mst-rs/README.md

 - `mst`
   - Add options to set plot colors
-  - Read options from a file
 - `demo`
-  - Get options from command line parameter
   - Get options from a configuration file
 - `data'
   - Implement